Ruhe finden leicht gemacht – Übungen für unruhige Hunde

 "Stay" training:

-Hold treats in your hand and only release them when signaled
+Hold a treat in your hand and only release it on cue

 Door control:

-Don't just rush out, wait until you give the go-ahead
+Don't just rush out, but wait until you give the go-ahead

 These exercises promote patience and self-control.